-It can be accessed via the coastal footpath from Princess Parade via the small car park at the Sea Cadet Base car park.
+The Tower can be accessed via the coastal footpath from Princess Parade.
+It’s at the right hand side of Fleetwood golf course.
+Go via the small car park opposite the Sea Cadet Base car park.
 The postcode is FY7 8PG.

-Completed in March 2013, the building is designed to look as if it’s leaning into the wind.
+Completed in March 2013, the building leans over the promenade and is designed to look as if it’s leaning into the wind.
 It stands 42 feet above the seafront.

-It replaces the old Coastguard Tower (see photos of it below), the bottom section of which became the toilet block and Waterfront Rangers office, at the right hand side of the new building.
+It replaces the old Coastguard Tower (see below) which was at the right hand side of the new building.
+The bottom section of the old tower became the toilet block and Waterfront Rangers office.

 Have a look back through the construction process, and see the old Coastwatch Tower which was replaced with the new, taller design.

-The 14 metre tower is designed to look as if it is leaning into the wind.
-The building will act as a beacon and a destination along Wyre’s seafront, linking the new developments on the promenade at Cleveleys and the Marine Hall Gardens improvement project in Fleetwood.
+The 14 metre tower leans into the prevailing wind.
+The building is a beacon and a destination along Wyre’s seafront, linking the new developments on the promenade at Cleveleys and the Marine Hall Gardens improvement project in Fleetwood.

 You can see how tall it is, relative to the base of the old tower at the left, which will become a new toilet block.